 Here are a clothing and equipment list and some brands for your camping trek.

 Gaiters are an essential piece of equipment, which will help to keep your feet warm and dry in wet and snowy conditions.
-The simple “alpine” style of the gaiter, which hooks onto the boot laces and is held under the instep by a strap or lace, is fine for most trekking applications.
+The gaiter’s simple “alpine” style, which hooks onto the boot laces and is held under the instep by a strap or lace, is fine for most trekking applications.
 These “alpine” gaiters are widely available.
 More expensive gaiters cover the whole of the boot uppers, providing additional warmth and protection.
-These are a sensible option for those trips that involve the negotiation of several days of the snow-covered glacier.
+These are sensible option for those trips that involve the negotiation of several days of the snow-covered glacier.

 If you prefer to wear two pairs of socks, your inner socks or liners should be cotton or wool-based or a mixture.
 A good investment would be in Merino wool socks.
 Bring four pairs.
 If you prefer to wear a single pair of thicker socks (and some sock manufacturers produce excellent socks which are designed to be used without a liner or inner socks), then these should also be mainly made of natural materials and loop stitch construction for maximum warmth and comfort.
 Take four pairs.
 Thor-Lo is an example of a sock manufacturer that markets a wide range of technically advanced trekking/walking socks.

-Active outdoor pursuits such as trekking and climbing require protection from the wind’s chill more often than protection from rain, especially in mountain ranges such as the Himalayas.
+Active outdoor pursuits such as trekking and climbing require protection from the wind’s chill more often than rain protection, especially in mountain ranges such as the Himalayas.
 Shell garments made from breathable fabrics (Gore-Tex or equivalent) are preferred for the following reason.
 Thermal underwear or base layers work on a ‘wick-dry’ principle, wicking the sweat away from the skin to where it can evaporate without cooling the body.
-A non-breathable shell garment prevents this drying process from being effective by trapping the moisture as condensation on the inside of the shell material.
+A non-breathable shell garment prevents this drying process from being effective by trapping the moisture as condensation inside the shell material.
 The enclosed thermal layers remain wet, and their insulating properties are reduced as a result.
 There is an enormous range of waterproof and breathable outerwear on the market.
-This includes technical mountaineering shells and simpler (and less expensive) garments, which are ideal for general outdoor use and, at the same time, ideally suited to trekking trips and easy trekking peak climbing.
+This includes technical mountaineering shells and simpler (and less expensive) garments, which are ideal for general outdoor use and, at the same time, ideal for trekking trips and easy trekking peak climbing.

 It is essential to keep your extremities warm, and you must not neglect your head and hands when selecting the equipment for your trip.
 Gloves and a hat or balaclava made from stretchy thermal material make a functional base layer for your head and hands.
 On top of this, you should consider a warm fleece hat and a pair of warmer gloves or mittens.
 Waterproof mitts are essential for climbing a trekking peak.